1972 United States presidential election in Texas: Nixon campaign

 Incumbent president Richard Nixon emphasized on a good economy and his successes in foreign affairs, such as coming near to ending American involvement in the Vietnam War and establishing relations with China.
 Though he had narrowly lost the state in 1968, Texas was beginning to trend Republican, with a lone Representative pickup and a pickup of a handful of state senate seats.
 He campaigned in Laredo at the Laredo Air Force Base, and he also visited Harlingen.
 Nixon had the support of former Democratic Texas governor John Connally, who headed the group Democrats for Nixon.
 Connally would, however, join the Republican party in 1973.
 Overall, Nixon's campaigning was less so than in 1968, as he rode a good economy and incumbency to a landslide victory in the state.

+Among white voters, 73% supported Nixon while 26% supported McGovern.